 - Setting the vision, ethos and strategy for the Academy Trust and its academies over the next three to five years;

 - Establishing the governance structures for the Academy Trust, from Members to Academy level, in keeping with the Articles of Association;

-- Providing clarity, through the published Terms of Reference and the Roles and Functions Matrix, of the level at which the following governance functions are exercised:
+- Providing clarity, through the published Terms of Reference and the Schemes of Delegation, of the level at which the following governance functions are exercised:

 - determining each individual Academy’s vision, ethos and strategic direction

 - assessment of the risks for each Academy.